abhinna1/abhinna1/README.md

 # About Me
-I am an energetic tech enthusiast with my skills and knowledge layed out on the field of programming and development.
+I am an energetic tech enthusiast with my skills and knowledge layed out on the field of programming and software development.
-I aim for becoming a successful software developer and to
+I aim for becoming a successful software developer and to serve the community with my skills.

 # Social <img src='https://i.gifer.com/3nRK.gif' width="50">